-In their influential paper \cites{MOk} D. Maulik and A. Okounkov studied equivariant cohomology $\EqCoHlgy{\T}{X^\vee}$ of Nakajima quiver varieties $X^\vee$\cites{N2,N3,N4}.
+In their influential paper \cites{MOk} D. Maulik and A. Okounkov studied equivariant cohomology $\EqCoHlgy{\T}{X^\vee}$ of the Nakajima quiver varieties $X^\vee$\cites{N2,N3,N4}.
 They showed that $\EqCoHlgy{\T}{X^\vee}$ are modules over a quantum group called Yangian.
-The key tools in their constructions were the $R$-matrices that essentially came from a family special bases, called the stable envelopes.
-Their construction of stable envelopes works for quite general for a symplectic resolution with a torus action [see assumptions in Chapter 3 in \cites{MOk} or in \refSec{SecEnvelopes}].
+The key tools in their constructions were the $R$-matrices, which essentially came from a family of special bases, called stable envelopes.
+Their construction of stable envelopes works quite generally for a symplectic resolution with a torus action [see assumptions in Chapter 3 in \cites{MOk} or in \refSec{SecEnvelopes}].

-From a perspective of gauge theories, Nakajima quiver varieties are Higgs branches of moduli spaces of vacua in a 3d supersymmetric field theory.
+From the perspective of gauge theories, Nakajima quiver varieties are Higgs branches of moduli spaces of vacua in a 3d supersymmetric field theory.
 The 3d mirror symmetry is known to exchange the Coulomb ($X$) and the Higgs branch ($X^\vee$) of vacua \cites{IS,SW}.
 To understand the relations between the enumerative geometry of $X$ and $X^\vee$, we study the Coulomb side directly.

 The key object to get Coulomb branches is the moduli space called the affine Grassmannian $\Gr$.
-It is associated to a complex connected reductive group $\G$, and one can think of it as an analogue of flag varieties for a corresponding Kac-Moody group.
+It is associated with a complex connected reductive group $\G$, and one can think of it as an analogue of flag varieties for the corresponding Kac-Moody group.
 It is known to have deep connections with representation theory and Langlands duality \cites{G,MVi1,MVi2}.
 A big family of Coulomb branches \cites{BFN1,BFN2} is given by the transversal slices in affine Grassmannians.
-To give an idea of what these slices are, recall that the affine Grassmannian $\Gr$ has a cell structure similar to the Schubert cells in the ordinary flag variety.
+To give an idea of what these slices are, recall that the affine Grassmannian $\Gr$ has a cell structure similar to Schubert cells in the ordinary flag variety.
 A transversal slice $\Gr^\lambda_\mu$ describes how one orbit is attached to another.
 Similarly to Nakajima quiver varieties, they are naturally algebraic Poisson varieties and, in some cases, admit a smooth symplectic resolution $\Gr^{\underline{\lambda}}_\mu \to \Gr^\lambda_\mu$, which is a notion of independent mathematical interest \cites{K1, K2, BK}.
 The goal of this work is to study the equivariant cohomology of these resolutions.

 We study the stable basis $\StabCEpt{\C}{\epsilon}{p}$ introduced in \cites{MOk}.
 It is also given by the images of $1_p\in\EqCoHlgy{\T}{p}$ under a map